 For good reason.
 Science and psychologists tell us that journaling is good for the brain and the soul – capable of boosting our IQ, EQ, memory, and self-discipline, while helping to lower stress.
-That alone makes it worth doing, since nearly 80 percent of Americans report being seriously stressed-out, especially about finances.
+That alone makes it worth doing, since nearly 1 in 6 Americans claim that they are very dissatisfied with their lives.1

 Journaling helps clarify your thinking about what’s important in your life, and there are three innovative approaches – gratitude, bullet, and financial – that can be particularly useful in improving your financial confidence.

 Our research shows that the most financially-confident Americans – Confident Planners – place above-average emphasis on maintaining a good work/life balance, staying fit and healthy, and living within their means.

 Gratitude journaling touches all those habits.
 In short, it’s about making time to deliberately appreciate all the positive aspects of your life.
 You write about anything for which your grateful, from a shorter-than-normal line at Starbucks, to a beautiful sunset shared with friends, to a job that you enjoy going to in the morning.